icomse/8th_workshop_MachineLearning/Day_5/README.md

-## Applications of machine learning to molecular science
+## Applications of Machine Learning to Molecular Science

 ### Session 1